GauravBarakoti/circleci-poc/README.md

 You have successfully configured your machine with CircleCI.

-Now you can deploy your code on this machine using CircleCI pipeline.
+Now you can deploy your code on this machine using the CircleCI pipeline.

 In CircleCI we have to create a .circleci/config.yml file which contains our pipeline steps and workflow.